Comparing differentiable logics for learning with logical constraints: Theoretical Comparison

-\subsection{Consistency (Integrals of Fuzzy Logic Operators)}
+\subsection{Consistency (integrals of fuzzy logic operators)}

-Whereas derivatives of logical operators give insights into how they behave in the learning process, another view is from a logic perspective, looking at their integrals, as proposed by~\citet{grespanEvaluatingRelaxationsLogic2021}, who introduce a notion of \emph{consistency} (that is, a degree of truth) for fuzzy logics based on the intuition that a fuzzy logic tautology $\tau$ should be absolutely true for all possible values, i.e. its integral should evaluate to $1$, formally expressed in~\cref{eq:consistency} for a given fuzzy logic relaxation $L$.
+Whereas derivatives of logical operators give insights into how they behave in the machine learning process, another view is from a logic perspective, looking at their integrals, as proposed by~\citet{grespanEvaluatingRelaxationsLogic2021}, who introduce a notion of \emph{consistency} (that is, a measure of how well truth is preserved) for fuzzy logics based on the intuition that a fuzzy logic tautology $\tau$ should be absolutely true for all possible truth values, i.e. its integral should evaluate to $1$, formally expressed in~\cref{eq:consistency} for a given fuzzy logic relaxation $L$.

 We use the same representative set of axioms as~\cite{grespanEvaluatingRelaxationsLogic2021}, and evaluate the consistency of these for all fuzzy logics listed in~\cref{tab:fuzzy_logics}.
-The results are displayed in~\cref{tab:consistency} and indicate that the \L ukasiewicz logic and the sigmoidal Reichenbach logic are the most consistent, whereas Gödel is generally the least consistent for the set of axioms chosen.
+The results are displayed in~\cref{tab:consistency} and indicate that the \L ukasiewicz logic, the Goguen logic, and the sigmoidal Reichenbach logic~ \cite{vankriekenAnalyzingDifferentiableFuzzy2022} are the most consistent, i.e. they preserve truth the most.
+Similarly, we observe that Gödel is generally the least consistent for the set of axioms chosen.

+This confirms the results presented in~\cite{grespanEvaluatingRelaxationsLogic2021}, who found the \L ukasiewicz and Goguen logics (logics with $R$-implications) to be more consistent than the Reichenbach and Kleene-Dienes logics (logics with $S$-implications).
+We found the Gödel logic (a logic with an $R$-implication) to preserve truth the least, so it cannot be concluded that logics with $R$-implications are generally preferable to those with $S$-implications.

-Note that this is not a definite metric to evaluate fuzzy logics with, but rather depends on the specific set of axioms chosen and should only be used as an indicator.
-It is not possible to evaluate DL2 with this measure due to its lack of a general negation and the fact that atomic terms in DL2 are comparison and not absolute truth values.
+Note however, that consistency is not a definite metric to evaluate fuzzy logics with, as it depends on a specific set of axioms chosen and should only be used as an indicator.

+Further, it is not possible to evaluate DL2 with this measure.
+This is because the set of axioms on which we could evaluate it is severely restricted due to both DL2's lack of a general negation and the fact that atomic terms in DL2 are comparison, rather than atomic truth values.